 The number and array of activities organized by MCOBA have grown through the years.
 There are several different committees, where some are more active than others.
 The premier event of the MCOBA Calendar has to be the MCOBA Annual Dinner.
 The Dinner, which used to feature no more than 500 guests, has grown into an event of grand proportions.
 At last year’s event, almost 1,500 people attended and the tables were sold out two months before the event.
 The active participation of members at this gala event is indicative of the members’ love, interest and support for the Association.

 Another well-supported activity is the ‘Old Boys Weekend’, which started way back in 1929.
 In the earlier half of the century, it was organized on and off from year to year.
 Since 1960 until the present day, the Old Boys weekend has been held once every year without exception.
 Indeed, in 1955, the Old Boys Weekend was held in conjunction with the school’s 50th Anniversary celebrations.
 An interesting point to note is that before 1990, the average attendance to this event was less than 100 Old Boys each year.
 In 1990, this figure jumped to 200.
 Since then, it has grown to a proud average of 450.
 The main contributing factor must surely be the completion of the North-South Highway, which has significantly reduced the journey time to Kuala Kangsar.
 Other Old Boys associations are now emulating this homecoming event.

-MCOBA activities also involve issues directly and indirectly related to Malay College.
-The spirit and generosity shown by MCOBA to the Malay College over the years has always been evident.
-MCOBA has continually been donating prizes, both pecuniary and in-kind, to celebrate the achievement of Malay College students.
+MCOBA activities also involve issues directly and indirectly related to The Malay College.
+The spirit and generosity shown by MCOBA to The Malay College over the years has always been evident.
+MCOBA has continually been donating prizes, both pecuniary and in-kind, to celebrate the achievement of The Malay College students.